AnkitKumarWork/3_TAP_FIR_FILTER/README.md

 #BLOCK DIAGRAM
 ![image](https://github.com/user-attachments/assets/f298a024-67f4-475c-b7e7-0380fae9d439)

-#IMPLEMENTATION
+# IMPLEMENTATION
-#1 By behavioural description
+# By behavioural description
 - designed using datapath and controller, datapath has been described just by giving behavioural verilog code.

-#2 Using Top- Down approach
+# Using Top- Down approach
 # DATAPATH

 - designed each submodule seperately and instantiate them using structural modelling.